aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: SAMPLE_I_MS - Just like SAMPLE_I but allows fetch data from
                multi-sampled surfaces.
+               SAMPLE_I_MS dst, address, sampler_view, sample

 .. opcode:: SAMPLE_B - Just like the SAMPLE instruction with the
-               exception that an additiona bias is applied to the level of detail computed as part of the instruction execution.
+               exception that an additional bias is applied to the level of detail computed as part of the instruction execution.
                SAMPLE_B dst, address, sampler_view, sampler, lod_bias